SciTools/iris/lib/iris/tests/graphics/README.md

 ## Testing Strategy

-The `iris.tests.IrisTest_nometa.check_graphic` test routine calls out to `iris.tests.graphics.check_graphic` which tests against the **acceptable** result.
+The `iris.tests.IrisTest.check_graphic` test routine calls out to `iris.tests.graphics.check_graphic` which tests against the **acceptable** result.
 It does this using an image **hash** comparison technique which allows us to be robust against minor variations based on underlying library updates.